AmagiReina/CS2-BotAI/README.md

 # CS2-BotAI
-Improves the built in bots AI.<br>
+Improves the build in bots AI.<br>
 <br>
 Keeps them from running with a knife or nade.<br>
 Keeps them from switching to their knives when in flames.<br>